Simple Codes and Sparse Recovery with Fast Decoding: Introduction

 \subsection{Related Work}

-Sublinear time decoding of BCH codes was studied by Dodis, Reyzin, and Smith~\cite{DRS04}, who gave a $\poly(K\log N)$ time syndrome decoder, where $N$ is the block length and $K$ is the maximum number of errors.
+Sublinear time decoding of BCH codes was studied by Dodis, Reyzin, and Smith~\cite{DRS04,DORS06}, who gave a $\poly(K\log N)$ time syndrome decoder, where $N$ is the block length and $K$ is the maximum number of errors.
+More precisely, according to~\cite[Proof of Lemma 1]{DORS06} their decoder asymptotically requires $\Theta(K\log^2 K\cdot\log\log K +K^2 \log N)$ multiplications over the extension field of order $N+1$.
+In turn, we can perform multiplications over this field in time $\Theta(\log N\cdot \log\log N)$ under a believable assumption~\cite{HV22}.
+Combining both results yields asymptotic syndrome decoding complexity

 In contrast, the best syndrome decoders for expander codes run in time $O(DN)$, where $D$ is the left degree of the expander~\cite{JXHC09}.
 Full decoding of expander codes takes time $O(N)$ in the regime where $K=\Theta(N)$~\cite{SS96}, but it takes time $O(N\log N)$ when $K$ is small and we want the rate of the expander code to be large~\cite{JXHC09}.

 The work on combinatorial for-all sparse recovery algorithms was initiated by Cormode and Muthukrishnan~\cite{CM06}, and several others soon followed~\cite{GSTV06,GSTV07,BGIKS08} with improved recovery time and number of measurements.
 More recently, sublinear time combinatorial algorithms for approximate for-all sparse recovery with optimal number of measurements~\cite{GLPS17} or very efficient recovery~\cite{CI17} were given (both with strong approximation guarantees).
 We compare the results obtained by these works in the context of for-all sparse recovery with the result we obtain in this work in Section~\ref{sec:contributions}.